yandex/ozo/docs/howto.md

 }
 ```

 In this case you can change fields' places free.
-Fields and structure members are bound with thier names.
+Fields and structure members are bound with their names.

+---

-## How To Determine Which Type I need To Use For The PostgreSQL Type
+## How To Determine Which Type Do I Need To Use For The PostgreSQL Type

 It is a good question!
 Since we are using binary protocol and have serialization/deserialization system we also have a type system.
 It is easy and extandable.
 For build-in types you can look at [ozo/type_traits.h](../include/ozo/type_traits.h) for difinitions like: